 It’s important to note that once you have received the funds into your SMSF, you may have the option of transferring them into another Australian fund if you don’t want to continue administering your SMSF.
 Again, seek independent financial advice to evaluate any associated costs and benefits if you want to pursue this strategy.

-Transferring a UK pension to an Australian super fund can be a time-consuming and costly process.
+Transferring a UK pension to an Australian super fund can be time-consuming and costly but may be worth considering depending on your personal financial circumstances.
 The information contained in this article is general in nature.
-It’s best to seek independent financial advice to determine whether transferring a UK pension is a suitable strategy for your individual financial circumstances.
+It’s best to seek independent financial advice to determine whether transferring a UK pension is a suitable strategy for you.